Human Impacts in Antarctica

 Antarctica represents one of the most strictly-monitored habitats on Earth.
 In addition to the desire to protect the flora, fauna, and atmosphere of a relatively pristine environment, Antarctica serves as a baseline barometer of global pollution.
 McMurdo Station is the largest human community on the Antarctic continent and as part of its obligations under the Antarctic Treaty's Protocol on Environmental Protection the U.S. is developing a long-term monitoring program designed to describe the environmental conditions in and around the station and to scrutinize any anthropogenic impacts that can be foreseen or detected.
-Ms. Linsley and the research team conducted environmental monitoring and sampling of chemical, physical, and biological variables in and around McMurdo Station from both marine and terrestrial habitats as measures of human impact and will use GIS techniques to track them over time.
-The results of this research will help document and minimize the impacts of future science and support operations in Antarctica.
+Ms. Linsley and the research team conducted environmental monitoring and sampling of chemical, physical, and biological variables in and around McMurdo Station from both marine and terrestrial habitats as measures of human impact and used GIS techniques to track them over time.
+The results of this research helped document and minimize the impacts of future science and support operations in Antarctica.

 Where Are They?

 The team lived and worked around McMurdo Station in Antarctica.
 McMurdo is the largest station in Antarctica with more than 100 buildings, a harbor, landing strip and helicopter pad.
 More than 1000 people live and work at McMurdo Station during the austral summer!